aosasona/elearning-demo/README.md

 <H1>JLR DEMO</H1>

-This is a demo e-learning one-page website written in pure HTML, CSS & JavaScript.
+This is a demo e-learning one-page website/webpage written in pure HTML5, CSS3 & vanilla JavaScript.

+BY : <B>Ayodeji</B>